DrFairy/yii2-ARImages/README.md

 ### Images url scheme ###

-If behavior and it's environment setup succeeded, the global images path context (`<path to images>`) would look like this:
+If the behavior and it's environment setup succeeded, the global images path context (`<path to images>`) would look like this:

 * `<project Path>/<application ID>/web/<ROOT_ALIAS_NAME>/<IMAGES_FOLDER>` - in a filesystem
 * `/<ROOT_ALIAS_NAME>/<IMAGES_FOLDER>` - from the web in the main application